Turns on a real unit, group or a pseudo.

 --just turn on the lamp right now turnon "Kitchen Overhead"

---create a scheduled event that will turn on the light in 30 minutes turnon "Kitchen Overhead" for (30 * minutes)
+--create a scheduled event that will turn on the light immediately and then return it to it’s current state, which may or may not be Off, in 30 minutes. turnon "Kitchen Overhead" for (30 * minutes)

---create a scheduled event to turn on the light in 90 seconds --and another event in 20 minutes and 90 seconds that will turn it back off again. turnon "Kitchen Overhead" in 90 for (20 * minutes)
+--create a scheduled event to turn on the light in 90 seconds --and another event in 20 minutes and 90 seconds that will return it to it’s current state. turnon "Kitchen Overhead" in 90 for (20 * minutes)

 -- turnon a hue lamp to bright green turnon “my hue bulb” rgb color “00FF00”